genughaben/ember-cli-matomo/README.md

 # ember-cli-piwik

-Inject the Piwik tracking code into an ember-cli application.
+Inject Matomo/Piwik tracking into an ember-cli application.

-**Please note that this is not production-ready software** and that it may lack many features.
-Should you feel something is missing or just not right, feel free to file a new issue or submit a new PR.
-Your contribution is mostly appreciated.
+Forked from ember-cli-piwik, which was marked **[p]lease note that this is not production-ready software**, but found quite production-ready by some (except for a "ember-cli-babel 5 is deprecated" warning during the build process, which is fixed here).

 ## Installation